HybridSteVo/HALNSamazon/README.md

 # HALNSamazon
-Contribution for Last Mile Routing Research Challenge
+Contribution of Team "The Hybrid" for MIT/Amazon Last Mile Routing Research Challenge.
+This repository represents the "src" directory in the docker image, see https://github.com/MIT-CAVE/rc-cli.